ibm-cloud-docs/FileStorage/faqs.md

 The following examples are utilities that you might consider to use to check performance statistics.
 - [`sysstat`](https://github.com/sysstat/sysstat/blob/master/README.md){: external} - System performance tools for the Linux&reg; operating system.
-- [`typeperf`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/typeperf){: external} - Windows&reg; command that writes performance data to the command window or to a log file.
+- [`typeperf`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/typeperf){: external} - Windows command that writes performance data to the command window or to a log file.
 - [`esxtop`](https://community.broadcom.com/vmware-cloud-foundation/blogs/zhelong-pan/2024/04/14/interpreting-esxtop-statistics){: external} - A command-line tool that gives administrators real-time information about resource usage in a VMware&reg; vSphere environment.
 It can monitor and collect data for all system resources: CPU, memory, disk, and network.

 ## What is the difference between a replica volume, a dependent and an independent duplicate volume?